jpsheehan/react-component-container-switcher/README.md

 ### 0.2.0

-Added a configuration option for opening containers always in the left, right or active column.
+- Added a configuration option for opening containers always in the left, right or active column.
+- Added a status bar item showing what kind of file is open.
+Clicking on this will switch to the other kind.

 ### 0.1.2